Table of Contents

 Writing a blog post isn’t just about writing.
 The process doesn’t even begin with writing.
 Planning and researching for your post is the initial crucial stage.
+The next step is to write a blog post template.

 For an easy read, we’ll break the process into two broad parts: Planning and Writing.
+We have also detailed the process of how to write a blog post template and attached free blog post templates below.

 Blog Post: Planning Phase

-- Know your Audience (KYA)
+1. Know your audience (KYA)

 Whatever you write—stories, novels, songs, drama, articles—is for an audience.
 You aren’t about to write for nobody, are you?
 How you write a blog post would depend a lot on who the post is for.
+Thus, knowing your audience is very important before writing a blog post template.

 Say you wrote a highly technical piece around calligraphy and typography.
-Would ‘sport-loving audiences find the piece interesting?
+Would sport-loving audiences find the piece interesting?
 One out of 100 may, but that’s not what you want.
 Write about things all your audience can relate to.

 When you write for older demography, you will refrain from gen Z slangs unless the content is on modern terminologies for the oldies.
 From topic selection to framing the content, let the readers decide.

 This post, for example: for the audience on ‘how to write a blog post’.
-Skip ‘what is a blog post’ – they probably already know that.
-Whereas, maybe mention ‘what is a good post’ and related terms like ‘Buyer Persona’.
+Skip ‘what is a blog post’ – they probably already know that, whereas, maybe mention ‘what is a good post’ and related terms like ‘Buyer Persona’.

 - Is this a guest post?
-Go to the blog/website you’re to write for, take a cue from titles already covered
+Go to the blog/website you’re to write for, take a cue from titles already covered.

 - Select a topic you love.
 Makes the writing more fun.

 - What if you’re compelled to work on an unfamiliar subject?
 Many content writers often work on topics pretty new to them.
 Yet, they craft meaningful content.
 How?
-With good research
+With good research.

-An outline is the skeletal structure of the content or the blueprint.
+A blog post template is the skeletal structure of the content or the blueprint.
 It brings efficiency to the overall blogging process.
 Think about:

 - Elements to be covered within the given topic